tylerwhite94/deep-learning-challenge/README.md

 Compiling, Training, and Evaluating the Model

 How many neurons, layers, and activation functions did you select for your neural network model, and why?
-  In the first attempt, i used 8 hidden_nodes_layer1 and 5 hidden_nodes_layer2 -- these were just random guesses from which to iterate upon in the second try.
+  In the first attempt, I used 8 hidden_nodes_layer1 and 5 hidden_nodes_layer2 -- these were just random guesses from which to iterate upon in the second try.

 Were you able to achieve the target model performance?
   I was not able to achieve the 75% model accuracy target despite 3 attempts in the optimization.